ManualForArchipelago/Manual/docs/syntax/requires.md

 The comparator symbol can be any of the following: `==, !=, >=, <=, <, >`

+The value can be of any type that your option supports

+- Range: integer aka number
+- Range with values aka NamedRange: integer or one of the value name in "values"
+- Choice: either numerical or string representation of a value in the option's "values"
+- Toggle: a boolean value represented by any of the following not case sensitive:
+  - True: "true", "on", 1
+  - False: "false", "off", 0

 The folowing example would check that the player.yaml value of the range option Example_Range is bigger than 5 or that the `Item A` item is present:

 ```json